SoeWunna29/LeetCode-150/README.md

 This repository comprises Google Colab notebooks containing solutions to each of the top 150 LeetCode questions.
-These questions are widely recognized for their relevance to technical interviews and cover various fundamental and advanced topics in computer science and algorithms.
+These questions are widely recognized for their relevance to technical interviews and cover various fundamental and advanced topics in data structures and algorithms.